Robust Leaders

 Organisations typically engage Robust Leaders when:

-• a psychosocial concern or complaint has been raised
+• A psychosocial concern or complaint has been raised

-• HR teams require independent support or assurance
+• HR teams require independent advisory support

-• Boards require independent assessment or assurance
+• Boards require assurance regarding psychosocial risk governance

 Robust Leaders helps organisations understand and manage that interaction — lawfully, responsibly and effectively.